Jacksonville State visits Dean and Florida International - ExBulletin

 FANDUEL SPORTS BOOK LINE: Heads -1.5; over/under is 139

-FINAL: Florida International takes on Jacksonville State Gamecocks after Arturo Dean scores 24 points in Florida Internationals 76-71 win over Liberty Flames.
+FINAL: Florida International takes on the Jacksonville State Gamecocks after Arturo Dean scores 24 points in Florida International's 76-71 win over the Liberty Flames.

 The Panthers have gone 8-5 in home games.
 Florida International is 0-3 in games decided by less than 4 points.